“If you make meaning, you will probably make money. But if you set out to make money, you will probably not make meaning and you won’t make money.”

 -Right a wrong

 Take note of problems you encounter as you go through life on a list and look for ways to turn these problems into business or innovation opportunities.
 What annoys you and needs to be fixed?
 What does not work as well as it should?
 What is poorly designed and needs improvement?
 What unmet and often unarticulated need has not yet been addressed by the market?
 What really sucks and could be changed for the better by you?
 Online music is a good example: P2P-sharing services allowed people to easily find their favorite songs online.
-In October 2003, Apple righted another wrong by offering a legal way to acquire songs online with the opening of the iTunes Music Store.
+In October 2003, Apple righted another wrong by offering a legal way to acquire songs online with the opening of the iTunes Music Store. -Prevent the end of something good

 As the world changes, people vary in their perception of which of these changes are good and bad.
 Is there something good, beautiful, or wonderful that is about to come to an end due to changes in the environment?
 If you just cannot stand the fact that something good is about to end, turn the problem into an opportunity to start a business, an innovation project or a social movement.
 For example, in Africa, national parks with premium safari lodges help to preserve the beauty of the African wilderness while creating job opportunities for the locals and tourism income for the country and its entrepreneurs.